-Figure 1: A) A typical multi-element spring-mass system used in modelling running and B) a new simplified “two-mass” model.
+Figure 1: A) A typical multi-element spring-mass system used in modeling running and B) a new simplified “two-mass” model.
 Image courtesy of Clarke et al 1

 Figure 1A clearly shows the intricacy of these traditional models — not to mention that they were originally developed to model rear-foot impacts and so only give rough estimates of force imparted during the entire contact phase1.
 Traditional models work well in a research setting but tend to be problematic for field-testing because they require expensive equipment, high expertise and a lot of time to analyse the results.